UCSBCarpentry/2023-07-28-ucsb-mcnairs-R/_episodes/00-intro.md

 There is also a certain flavor of nerd (we say with all love), who keeps all of their daily life notes in markdown.
 Those are the sorts of folks who do a lot of this stuff.

+We will be using a [version of RStudio hosted by UCSB's LSIT](https://carpentryworkshop.lsit.ucsb.edu)

 ## What will we do?

 ### Week 1: Introduction to Reproducible Publications with RStudio